atoffano/roi_des_roses/README.md

 The exact location depend on which cards the player has in hand.
 Each card represents a position on the board relative to the player's king.
 Multiple actions are available to the players, such as moving their king, placing a piece or drawing a card.

+A detailled description of the game along coding guidelines can be found in the associated .pdf.